solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 They would also like to ensure that the corporate website and external facing web apps are sufficiently isolated and secured.

-Jack Tradewinds, the CISO of Contoso Ltd, has heard a great deal of positive news about Azure and its progress in terms of security and compliance.
+David Furlong has heard a great deal of positive news about Azure and its progress in terms of security and compliance.
 He would like to learn more about the security features and if they can move some of their data and applications away from their on-premises datacenter.
 Given his long-standing relationship with Microsoft, he would like to see if Azure can meet his needs.

 **AI**

-Contoso Ltd is looking to build a next-generation platform for its insurance products and had identified claims processing as the first area in which they would like to focus their efforts.
+Contoso Ltd is looking to build a next-generation platform for its insurance products and has identified claims processing as the first area in which they would like to focus their efforts.
 Their existing solution isn’t as sophisticated as it needs to be, so they’re excited about injecting cognitive services, machine learning and deep learning into their new platform.

 Currently customers submit a claim using either the website, their mobile app or by speaking with a live agent.

 A claim includes the following information:

 - Information about the insured (contact information, policy number, etc.)
 - Free text responses describing the claim (details of what happened, what was affected, the conditions in which it occurred)
 - Photographs that support the claim (photos of the insured object before the event, photos of the damage or stolen items, etc.)

 When an agent (an employee or contractor of Contoso Ltd) is processing a claim, there are multiple challenges that add significantly to the cost, including the significant time it takes for an agent to read through and process the content submitted with each claim, as well as the difficulty they have in finding particular claim artifacts when returning to a claim after a while.
 While each claim is stored in a database, the details about the claim, including the free text responses and supporting photos, are stored as opaque attachments that are not searchable - meaning agents typically pull up the claim by the claim number or the insured's contact information and then must manually read through the attachments.